A Quantum Network Processor Unit for Distributed Quantum Computing: QNPU Microarchitecture

 To address this limitation, we propose a superscalar pipeline design for the QNPU that enables parallel execution of multiple communication protocol instructions.
 Note that as the communication protocol instructions are first processed in QPU, QPU checks the data dependencies the same way as classical instructions and only issues the ready instructions.
 As a result, only independent communication protocol instructions are forwarded to the QNPU for concurrent execution, ensuring correctness while maximizing parallelism.

-As shown in Figure~\ref{fig:arch_superscalar}, our superscalar QNPU architecture incorporates multiple Decoder where each decoder independently processes communication protocol instructions, allowing simultaneous decoding of multiple instructions.
+As shown in Fig.~\ref{fig:arch_superscalar}, our superscalar QNPU architecture incorporates multiple Decoder where each decoder independently processes communication protocol instructions, allowing simultaneous decoding of multiple instructions.
 Each decoder has its own $\mu$ops buffer and execution units, preventing resource contention between parallel instruction streams.
 This architecture offers significant advantages for distributed quantum computing.
 When one decoder stalls due to outstanding $\mu$ops in its buffer, incoming communication protocol instructions can be routed to available decoders.
-The QPU's dependency checking ensures that only instructions that can safely execute in parallel are forwarded to available decoders, maintaining computational correctness while exploiting available parallelism.